Group dynamics: Black sheep effect

 Bogart and Ryan surveyed the development of new members' stereotypes about in-groups and out-groups during socialization.
 Results showed that the new members judged themselves as consistent with the stereotypes of their in-groups, even when they had recently committed to join those groups or existed as marginal members.
 They also tended to judge the group as a whole in an increasingly less positive manner after they became full members.
 However, there is no evidence that this affects the way they are judged by other members.
 Nevertheless, depending on the self-esteem of an individual, members of the in-group may experience different private beliefs about the group's activities but will publicly express the opposite—that they actually share these beliefs.
 One member may not personally agree with something the group does, but to avoid the black sheep effect, they will publicly agree with the group and keep the private beliefs to themselves.
 If the person is privately self-aware, he or she is more likely to comply with the group even if they possibly have their own beliefs about the situation.

 In situations of hazing within fraternities and sororities on college campuses, pledges may encounter this type of situation and may outwardly comply with the tasks they are forced to do regardless of their personal feelings about the Greek institution they are joining.
 This is done in an effort to avoid becoming an outcast of the group.
 Outcasts who behave in a way that might jeopardize the group tend to be treated more harshly than the likeable ones in a group, creating a black sheep effect.
 Full members of a fraternity might treat the incoming new members harshly, causing the pledges to decide if they approve of the situation and if they will voice their disagreeing opinions about it.

 Group influence on individual behaviour

 Individual behaviour is influenced by the presence of others.
 For example, studies have found that individuals work harder and faster when others are present (see social facilitation), and that an individual's performance is reduced when others in the situation create distraction or conflict.
-Groups also influence individual's decision-making processes.
-These include decisions related to ingroup bias, persuasion (see Asch conformity experiments), obedience (see Milgram Experiment), and groupthink.
+Groups also influence individuals' decision-making processes.
+These include decisions related to in-group bias, persuasion (see Asch conformity experiments), obedience (see Milgram Experiment), and groupthink.
 There are both positive and negative implications of group influence on individual behaviour.
 This type of influence is often useful in the context of work settings, team sports, and political activism.
-However, the influence of groups on the individual can also generate extremely negative behaviours, evident in Nazi Germany, the My Lai Massacre, and in the Abu Ghraib prison (also see Abu Ghraib torture and prisoner abuse).
+However, the influence of groups on the individual can also generate extremely negative behaviours, evident in Nazi Germany, the My Lai massacre, and in the Abu Ghraib prison (also see Abu Ghraib torture and prisoner abuse).